LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

       This increases the computational cost and memory usage of the SPRK methods per stage, however, it signficantly more robust to roundoff error accumulation.

-.. c:function:: int SPRKStepSetMethod(void* arkode_mem, ARKodeSPRKStorage sprk_storage)

-   Specifies the SPRK method.

-   :param arkode_mem: pointer to the SPRKStep memory block.
-   :param sprk_storage: the SPRK method memory.

-   :return:
-      * *ARK_SUCCESS* if successful
-      * *ARK_MEM_NULL* if the SPRKStep memory is ``NULL``
-      * *ARK_ILL_INPUT* if an argument has an illegal value

-   **Notes:**

-      For a description of the :c:type:`ARKodeSPRKStorage` type and related functions for creating the method structure, see :numref:`ARKodeSPRKStorage`.

-      No error checking is performed to ensure that either the method order *p* or specified in the method structure correctly describe the coefficients.

 .. _ARKODE.Usage.SPRKStep.SPRKStepAdaptivityInput: